elkuku/iitc-theme-chooser/readme.md

 You can define one ore more options (arbitrary CSS code) that will be rendered at the end.

+Variant and options can be set at runtime using the plugin UI.

 ### File structure

 ```